 Skill Building Services

 Focus on developing and maintaining personal skills that will result in an improved quality of life.
-The skills addressed may include personal care and hygiene, health and safety, money management, interpersonal skill development, leisure skills, nutrition and food preparation, and community exploration and resources.
+The skills addressed may include personal care and hygiene, health and safety, money management, interpersonal skill development, leisure skills, nutrition, food preparation, and community exploration and resources.
 The objective of skill building is the ability to continue to participate in the community in the least restrictive way possible.
 Staff ratios for this service are one staff to fifteen participants.

 •Vocational Skill Training